QuentinRa/blog.quentinra.dev/info/java/beginner/override.md

 * same return type
 * same arguments

-but not necessary the same definition,
+but not necessarily the same definition,

 * you can add/remove ``throws`` (explained later)
 * you can change the visibility : from protected to public